couchbaselabs/mini-hacks/space-shooter/README.md

 ### Tutorial

 This tutorial will add the logic needed to implement the above mentioned points.
 Each step has a corresponding comment in the source code.
-You will need [Unity](https://unity3d.com/get-unity) and this tutorial is compatible with Unity version: `5.1.2f1 Personal`
+You will need [Unity](https://unity3d.com/get-unity) and this tutorial is compatible with Unity version: `5.1.2f1 Personal` or `5.1.2p1 Professional`

 ### Setup